alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

    - `NotFoundError` (error type): good

    There are a couple of reasons for this:
    - As a code base grows, keeping this practice avoids an excessive number of sentinels or error types that ultimately all indicate the same thing.
-Try to think if `ErrAccountNotFound` isn't a subcase of the more generic `ErrValidation` for example.
+Consider if `ErrAccountNotFound` isn't a subcase of the more generic `ErrValidation`, for example.
    - If you do need to provide more details about `ErrNotFound`, these details could go into an error type named `NotFoundError` instead.

 6. If you find yourself always wrapping the same sentinel error, it might make sense to write a non-exported function for building it: